emzxcv/echo-jwt/README.md

 # Golang JWT Server

 This is a simple jwt authentication server written in Golang with the Echo framework.
+It is able to set custom claims.
 Much of the code came from Echo framework's tutorial on JWT : https://echo.labstack.com/middleware/jwt

 Echo Framework was chosen for its lightweight and simplicity.